johnosbb/Artificial-intelligence/text-classification.md

 - Supervised Learning: In supervised learning, the algorithm is trained on a labeled dataset.
 This means that for each input data point, the correct output or target is provided.
 The algorithm's objective is to learn a mapping from inputs to outputs by finding patterns and relationships in the labeled data.

-## Supervised versus Unspervised Learning
+## Supervised versus Unsupervised Learning

 ![Learning](https://github.com/johnosbb/Artificial-intelligence/blob/main/supervised_unsupervised.png)